justunsix/debezium-tests/localdev.md

 # Steps to set up a sandbox environment to test debezium

+My team runs a Windows only environment, so instructions are focusing on Windows.
+Ideally, the sandbox environment should run Linux natively with the developer having full access.

 ## Option 1 Windows Subsystem for Linux (WSL) =
 1. Install WSL using instructions below.
 2. Summary of instructions from [Setting up a Windows/Linux dev env](https://dev.to/mattetti/setting-up-a-windows-linux-dev-env-2oi):